The way employees learn at work is rapidly changing.

 Implementing peer learning can happen very quickly in an organization with little support.
 Learn how to develop peer-to-peer learning in your workplace with Together’s step-by-step guide.

-• Peer-to-peer learning is almost free compared to traditional training
+- Peer-to-peer learning is more cost-effective than traditional training

 3. Peer learning strengthens company culture

-Learning from those that are similar to us and have a success story can be inspiring.
+Learning from those that are at a similar stage in their career and have a success story can be inspiring.
 These peer teachers are often more relatable than higher-ups in the company or an external instructor.

 This kind of connection with colleagues and the willingness of everyone involved to work together can build a stronger company culture.
 Employees exposed to a peer-to-peer learning program can grow from the experience and may start to be more ambitious as a result.